 If the pop-up annoys you, change this behavior for the current file.
 Just click Hector in the Status bar, and clear the check box Import Pop-up:

 The unresolved references will be underlined, and you will have to invoke intention action Add import explicitly.

 - Press Alt+Enter.
 If there are multiple choices, select the desired import from the list.

 import statements for modules, classes, and any other symbol that can be exported and called as a type.
 Open the desired file in the editor and do one of the following:

 - Start typing the short name of a symbol.
 From the suggested variants for completion, select the relevant symbol name:

 - Position the cursor at the unresolved symbol, which is displayed in red, and press Alt+Enter: On the context menu, select Add import statement and press Enter.

-- Configure PyCharm to show a pop-up every time you hover the mouse pointer over an unresolved reference
+- Configure PyCharm to show a pop-up every time you hover the mouse pointer over an unresolved reference which required import:

 - Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
 Expand the Editor node, and then click Auto Import under General.

 - On the Auto Import page that opens, select the Show import pop-up check box in the TypeScript area.

 Every time you hover the mouse pointer over an unresolved symbol, PyCharm will display the following pop-up message:

 Press Alt+Enter to have an import statement generated and inserted automatically.